-The Fund may purchase securities and other financial instruments that are not registered or that are offered in an exempt non-public offering ("Restricted Securities") under the 1933 Act, including securities eligible for resale to "qualified institutional buyers" pursuant to Rule 144A under the 1933 Act.
-The purchase price and subsequent valuation of Restricted Securities may reflect a discount from the price at which such securities trade when they are not restricted, because the restriction makes them less liquid.
+The Fund and/or an Underlying Fund may purchase securities and other financial instruments that are not registered or that are offered in an exempt non-public offering ("Restricted Securities") under the 1933 Act, including securities eligible for resale to "qualified institutional buyers" pursuant to Rule 144A under the 1933 Act.
+The purchase price and subsequent valuation of Restricted

+Securities may reflect a discount from the price at which such securities trade when they are not restricted, because the restriction makes them less liquid.
 The amount of the discount from the prevailing market price is expected to vary depending upon the type of security, the character of the issuer, the party who will bear the expenses of registering the Restricted Securities and prevailing supply and demand conditions.
 These and other factors discussed in the section above, titled "Illiquid Investments," may impact the liquidity of investments in Restricted Securities.

-Restructured Investments
+Restructured Investments.
 Included among the issuers of emerging country debt securities are entities organized and operated solely for the purpose of restructuring the investment characteristics of various securities.
 These entities are often organized by investment banking firms which receive fees in connection with establishing each entity and arranging for the placement of its securities.
 This type of restructuring involves the deposit with or purchase by an entity, such as a corporation or trust, or specified instruments, such as Brady Bonds, and the issuance by the entity of one or more classes of securities ("Restructured Investments") backed by, or representing interests in, the underlying instruments.
-The cash flow on the underlying instruments may be apportioned among the newly issued

-Restructured Investments to create securities with different investment characteristics such as varying maturities, payment priorities or investment rate provisions.
-Because Restructured Investments of the type in which the Fund may invest typically involve no credit enhancement, their credit risk will generally be equivalent to that of the underlying instruments.
+The cash flow on the underlying instruments may be apportioned among the newly issued Restructured Investments to create securities with different investment characteristics such as varying maturities, payment priorities or investment rate provisions.
+Because Restructured Investments of the type in which the Fund and/or an Underlying Fund may invest typically involve no credit enhancement, their credit risk will generally be equivalent to that of the underlying instruments.

-The Fund is permitted to invest in a class of Restructured Investments that is either subordinated or unsubordinated to the right of payment of another class.
+The Fund and/or an Underlying Fund may be permitted to invest in a class of Restructured Investments that is either subordinated or unsubordinated to the right of payment of another class.
 Subordinated Restructured Investments typically have higher yields and present greater risks than unsubordinated Restructured Investments.
-Although the Fund's purchases of subordinated Restructured Investments would have a similar economic effect to that of borrowing against the underlying securities, such purchases will not be deemed to be borrowing for purposes of the limitations placed on the extent of the Fund's assets that may be used for borrowing.
+Although the Fund and/or an Underlying Fund's purchases of subordinated Restructured Investments would have a similar economic effect to that of borrowing against the underlying securities, such purchases will not be deemed to be borrowing for purposes of the limitations placed on the extent of the Fund and/or an Underlying Fund's assets that may be used for borrowing.

 Certain issuers of Restructured Investments may be deemed to be "investment companies" as defined in the Act.
-As a result, the Fund's and investments in these Restructured Investments may be limited by the restrictions contained in the Act.
+As a result, the Fund and/or an Underlying Fund's investments in these Restructured Investments may be limited by the restrictions contained in the Act.
 Restructured Investments are typically sold in private placement transactions, and there currently is no active trading market for most Restructured Investments.